akshaygh0sh/US-Roads/documents/log.md

 Week 3: Every week, we work together at Grainger and code what we need to get done collaboratively on someone's computer.
 This week, we all worked together to implement the travelling salesman algorithm.

-Week 4: Nick and Akshay implemented A* algorithm and test cases for comparing time efficienty between Djikstra and A* algorithms.
+Week 4: Nick and Akshay implemented A* algorithm and test cases for comparing time efficiency between Djikstra and A* algorithms.
 Jeewon implemented test casees for comparing if Djikstra and A* algorithm returns the same output.

 ## What problems you encountered (if any) that prevented you from meeting your goals